Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - Preferably, the system records a data frame when called by the Linux cron daemon; otherwise, it logs temperature measurements using its own timer.

-- Writes data to a tab-separated values table using ISO 8601-formatted dates and times.
-The resulting file is fully compatible with spreadsheet software and Python data libraries, including pandas and plotly.
+- Writes data to a TSV file with ISO 8601 timestamps.
+Fully compatible with Excel, Google Sheets, and Python (pandas).

 - Another script provides graphical data analyzis and statistics.